 Read more guidance on food labelling changes after Brexit.

 Importing organic food

 You will no longer use the EU’s Trade Control and Expert System New Technology (TRACES NT) when importing organic food and feed.

-Instead, you will use a manual UK organic import system.
-This is temporary while a new digital system is in place after a no-deal Brexit.
+You will use a manual UK organic import system until a new digital system is in place after a no-deal Brexit.

 Exporting organic food to the EU

 You will not be able to export organic food or feed to the EU, unless either: